oomph-lib/oomph-lib/README.md

 >>> ctest -j4                 # Execute all tests using 4 processes
 ```

+If you installed `oomph-lib` to a custom location, you will need to tell CMake where it lives during the configuration step.
+For details on how to do this, refer to [Building dependent projects](#building-dependent-projects).

-Alternatively, you can combine all of the above commands with a single command:
+For the sake of brevity, you can combine all of the above commands into a single command:

 ```bash
 # ctest --build-and-test <source-dir> <build-dir> --build-generator <generator> --test-command <command>